Threadstone-Wiki/Threadstone-Wiki/pages/chunk/population.md

 The barrier block placement does not send out normal block updates, so to update suppress it one either needs to use an observer with [instant tile ticks](../global-flags.md#instant-tile-ticks), or [suppress the comparator updates](../update-suppression.md#suppressing-comparator-updates) when the previous tile entity gets removed.

-# getBlockState() to setBlockState() exploits <a name="get-to-set"/>
+# `getBlockState` to `setBlockState` exploits <a name="get-to-set"/>
-A getBlockState() call can trigger chunk loading.
+A `getBlockState` call can immediately trigger chunk loading.
-Chunk loading can trigger terrain population.
+Chunk loading can immediately trigger terrain population.
-Terrain population triggers setBlockState() calls.
+Terrain population immediately triggers `setBlockState` calls.

-So thanks to terrain population, it is possible for a getBlockState() call to trigger a setBlockState() call during its execution.
+So thanks to terrain population, it is possible for a `getBlockState` call to trigger a `setBlockState` call during its execution.

 ## Redstone Power Flag Suppression
 There is a [global redstone power flag](../global-flags.md#redstone-power-flag).
 Whenever redstone dust is updated, it turns off the redstone power flag, then checks whether it is receiving power from adjacent blocks, and then turns the redstone power flag back on again.
 This system is necessary to prevent redstone dust from powering itself.
 If an update suppression occurs while the redstone checks whether it is receiving power, then the redstone power flag stays on permanently.
-While the redstone dust checks whether it is receiving power it is only doing getBlockState() calls and does not send out any block updates, unless one of the getBlockState() calls triggers a terrain population.
+While the redstone dust checks whether it is receiving power it is only doing `getBlockState` calls and does not send out any block updates, unless one of the `getBlockState` calls triggers a terrain population.
 Without terrain population it is thus very difficult to cause an update suppression while redstone dust is checking whether it is receiving power.
-With terrain population however the getBlockState() call can trigger a setBlockState() call which can send block updates which can be easily update suppressed and permanently turn on the redstone power flag.
+With terrain population however the `getBlockState` call can trigger a `setBlockState` call which can send block updates which can be easily update suppressed and permanently turn on the redstone power flag.

 The redstone power flag will turn back off again if a piece of redstone dust gets successfully updated.